tgm-team/tgm/README.md

 pip install tgm-lib
 ```

-These steps should work on Linux systems.
-We have not officially tested on other platforms, so expect additional work may be required.
-If you encounter issues on your system, please open an [issue](https://github.com/tgm-team/tgm/issues) and feel free [to discuss them with us](https://github.com/tgm-team/tgm/discussions).

 ### Windows

 To enable GPU on non-linux platforms, you will need to manually install the appropriate torch wheels for your drivers.
 For instance, for *cuda:12.4*, follow the steps above and then issue: